kishanpatel98/Python-Snake-Game/README.md

 # Python-Snake-Game
-Object oriented Snake game made with Tkinter Python
+## Object Oriented implementation of the classic Snake game made with libraries PyGame and Tkinter.

+### Features a Main Menu and Scoreboard

 ![Game Play Image](/GamePlay.gif?raw=true "Game Play")